 Pierce Transit and Sound Transit have a long history of successful collaboration in planning and coordination between each agency's services.
-Pierce Transit expects an excellent ongoing relationship as they work together to make the two expanding transit networks function as one, where riders experience convenient, seamless, safe, and efficient travel throughout the transit system.
+We expect an excellent ongoing relationship as we work together to make our two expanding transit networks work as one, where riders experience convenient, seamless, safe and efficient travel throughout the transit system.